PROTECT & MOISTURIZE

 We recommend you treat your O My Bag with a weather-proofing spray every 2-4 weeks, more often for light-colored products and less for medium-dark tones.
 This helps to repel moisture and give your bag a longer life.
 We also advise you to moisturize your leather O My Bag every 3 months.
 Moisturizing will help to reduce scratches and ensure the leather will not dry out over time.
 Our preferred options for leather care can be found on our Care Products Page.

 More information on how to care for your O My Bag can be found in our Care & Repair Guide.

 Leather is a living and natural material.
 Therefore, it is best to avoid humidity or rain.
 Small bubbles created by moisture will fade naturally.

 Do not use heat to dry your O My Bag.
 Just let it dry naturally and away from radiators.
 Direct heat will dry out the leather.

 When using other leather treatments, always test the product in an inconspicuous area of your bag first, before applying to the entire bag.

 When not in use, store your bag in its original dust bag away from moisture and variations of heat or cold.

 If the stain is dry, grab a pencil eraser.
 Work the eraser over the stain, making small circular motions and applying light pressure.
-Brush the suède to restore the nap once the stain is gone.
+Brush the suède to restore the fibres (nap) once the stain is gone.
 Stain still there?
 Head to the pantry for some white vinegar.
-Pour a little bit onto a clean, dry cloth, and rub the vinegar into the stained suede.
-Let the suede air dry, and then brush the spot to remove any lingering marks.
+Pour a little bit onto a clean, dry cloth, and rub the vinegar into the stained suède.
+Let the suède air dry, and then brush the spot to remove any lingering marks.

 This quick fix-it guide helps you to repair small defects yourself.
-If the problem is beyond your own repair skills please email us at email@example.com and include a few photos of the issue so we can get back to you with a solution.
-We may ask you to mail the bag to us so that we can repair it for free or a small fee (depending on the time of purchase).
+If the problem is beyond your own repair skills, give the bag to us and we will repair the bag for free or a small fee (depends on the time of purchase).